 HHS may have authority to issue an abortion-related Public Readiness & Emergency Preparedness (PREP) Act Declaration.
 A PREP Act declaration could convert misoprostol into a covered countermeasure.
-FDA may issue an emergency use authorization (EUA) to allow unapproved uses of approved drugs, like misoprostol for inducing abortions, rather than its approved use for prevention of NSAID-induced gastric ulcers.
-A PREP Act Declaration & an EUA may provide strong liability protections for losses due to the covered countermeasure as well as protections for persons or entities administering or providing the countermeasure.
+FDA may issue an emergency use authorization (EUA) to allow unapproved uses of approved drugs, like using misoprostol to induce abortions (rather than its approved use for preventing NSAIDinduced gastric ulcers).
+A PREP Act Declaration & EUA may provide strong liability protections for losses due to the covered countermeasure as well as protections for persons or entities administering or providing the countermeasure.